caladdd/TelematicaP3/MarcoTeorico.md

 If confronted with the token saw, stemming might return just s, whereas lemmatization would attempt to return either see or saw depending on whether the use of the token was as a verb or a noun [6].

+Modern lemmatization algorithms are used through external libraries, the most common ones being NLTK's [7] and Stanford's CoreNLP [8].
+NLTK's is implemented based on Princeton University's WordNet [9, 10], a lexical database for English.
+Since this project is implemented using a third party cluster, we are unable to install any such libraries.
+We had to write our own algorithm, so we went for something a little bit different: stemming algorithms.
+In our case we chose to implement the original Porter's Algorithm, which can be found in the author's webpage [11] and is also available in NLTK [12].

 # References

 [1] https://cran.r-project.org/web/packages/tidytext/vignettes/tf_idf.html